-Rhodiola promotes healthy response to stress and adrenal functioning.*
+Rhodiola promotes a healthy response to stress and supports adrenal functioning.*

 North American Rhodiola: Our North American Rhodiola is coming from one of the few cultivated varieties in the world.
 It is grown and tended in soil free from chemicals and pesticides and is in accordance with the Good Agricultural and Collection Practice for Herbal Raw Materials (GACP).
 The GACP ensures herbal raw material will be correctly identified, non-adulterated, has accurate representation regarding the quality of the product, and is sustainably harvested.

 Chinese Rhodiola: Rhodiola from China is the most prevalent material on the market.
 Our organic Chinese Rhodiola is wild harvested from organically certified lands.
 The sustainability of harvesting this plant from sensitive habitats is increasingly becoming a concern.
 Because of this China has stepped up its efforts to limit the harvest and sale of the plant in order to protect the plant and the ecosystem.
 We are still bringing in small amounts of this material when we can, but are focusing our purchasing power on moving towards the cultivated North American Rhodiola.